CEI Conference 2016 - Resume

 Around 8 pm, we changed into our “Dirndl and Lederhose” and got ready for the special night, the “Cultural Evening”.
 In order to get an impression of other countries’ culture, every nation had to prepare a dance, song or play and present it in front of the others.
 We, as we are obviously big fans of the Ennstaler Polker and Volkspop, decided to create a traditional dance mixed with a little bit of sarcasm.
 All in all, we have to say this was one of the best evenings, even though it was mixed with sorrow as well: The night before, there were bombs once again in Turkey, where some people took part in the conference, so they decided not to present.
 However, all the humanity and solidarity from the other members of the conference prove that compassion knows no borders and all together, we are stronger than all the cruelty going on in the world.

-Thursday, after a delicious breakfast, we had our 2nd project presentation, which went even better than the first one and we got a lot of compliments for our work.
+which went even better than the first one and we got a lot of compliments for

 In the afternoon, we had lots of free time in Aalborg city, which we used mainly for relaxing in a Danish coffee shop due to the rain, but also went on a little shopping trip.